SOCI/soci/docs/installation.md

 * `WITH_POSTGRESQL` - boolean - Should CMake try to detect PostgreSQL client interface libraries.
 SOCI relies on [libpq](http://www.postgresql.org/docs/current/static/libpq.html") C library.
 * `POSTGRESQL_INCLUDE_DIR` - string - Path to PostgreSQL include directory where CMake should look for `libpq-fe.h` header.
-* `POSTGRESQL_LIBRARIES` - string - Full paths to libraries to link SOCI against to enable the backend support.
+* `POSTGRESQL_LIBRARY` - string - Full paths to libraries to link SOCI against to enable the backend support.
+The `POSTGRESQL_LIBRARIES` will be set with PostgreSQL libraries needed for linking.
 * `SOCI_POSTGRESQL` - boolean - Requests to build [PostgreSQL](backends/postgresql.md") backend.
 Automatically switched on, if `WITH_POSTGRESQL` is set to ON.
 * `SOCI_POSTGRESQL_TEST_CONNSTR` - string - Connection string to PostgreSQL test database.
-Format of the string is explained PostgreSQL backend refernece.
+Format of the string is explained PostgreSQL backend reference.
 Example: `-DSOCI_POSTGRESQL_TEST_CONNSTR:STRING="dbname=mydb user=scott"`

 #### SQLite 3

-* `WITH_SQLITE3` - boolean - Should CMak try to detect SQLite C/C++ library.
+* `WITH_SQLITE3` - boolean - Should CMake try to detect SQLite C/C++ library.
 As bonus, the configuration tries OSGeo4W distribution if OSGEO4W_ROOT environment variable is set.
 * `SQLITE3_INCLUDE_DIR` - string - Path to SQLite 3 include directory where CMake should look for `sqlite3.h` header.
 * `SQLITE3_LIBRARIES` - string - Full paths to libraries to link SOCI against to enable the backend support.
 * `SOCI_SQLITE3` - boolean - Requests to build [SQLite3](backends/sqlite3.md) backend.
 Automatically switched on, if `WITH_SQLITE3` is set to ON.